Mycomembranes/Mukshud-implementation-google-tensorops-kvcache/README.md

 [README.md](https://github.com/user-attachments/files/26256900/README.md)

+ ## Disclaimer
+       2
+       3 This repository contains reference implementations of published research papers for educational purposes.
+The quantization met
+         hods (QJL, PolarQuant, TurboQuant) are implementations of work by Zandieh et al. (2024, 2025) and Han et al. (2025) at Google
+         Research.
+       4
+       5 Certain functions and comments in this repository reference integration points with a proprietary quantum-inspired attention f
+         ramework (Ahamed 2024-2026).
+These references describe interfaces only and do not constitute a complete disclosure of the prop
+         rietary system.
+The underlying quantum attention, density matrix scoring, phase coherence, QESS encoding, and associated train
+         ing systems are subject to pending patent applications and are not released under this repository's license.
+       6
+       7 Earlier versions of this repository may have inadvertently included experimental model weight files (`.npz`, `.safetensors`).
+         These files were artifacts from a private research project, are not part of this release, and are not licensed for any use.
+If you obtained such files from this repository's git history, you may not use, distribute, or derive work from them.
+       8
+       9 **Intellectual Property Notice:**
+      10 - The Python source code in this repository is licensed under Apache-2.0

 # ML/DL Architecture Building Blocks Library

 A comprehensive catalog and reference implementation of every known deep learning trick and architecture component, organized for modular model building on MLX / Apple Silicon.